Skip to contents

 bal.tab()

 To examine balance on the original data, we can specify the treatment-covariate relationship we want to assess by using either the formula or data frame interfaces to bal.tab().
 The formula interface requires a list of formulas, one for each treatment, and a data set containing the relevant variables.
 The data set must be in the “wide” setup, where each time point receives its own columns and each unit has exactly one row of data.
-The formula interface is similar to the WeightIt input seen above.
+The formula interface is similar to the WeightIt input seen below.
 The data frame interface requires a list of treatment values for each time point and a data frame or list of covariates for each time point.
 We’ll use the formula interface here.

 bal.tab(list(A_1 ~ X1_0 + X2_0,